All Episodes

 So she tried to walk this back.

-But he doesn't eat hot dogs and beans.
+He is a hot dog, but he doesn't eat hot dogs and beans.

-Anyway, Velma Hart walked it all back.
+Anyway, Velma Hart walked it all back and still didn't matter.

-CNBC article.
+A CNBC article.

-She plans to explore the regime's mortgage loan modification program in order to stay in her house.
+As she and her family cope with her new financial setback, she plans to explore the regime's mortgage loan modification program in order to stay in her house.

-So Obama's change has forced her, and now she's going to try to go to the loan modification program.
+Now she's going to try to go to the loan modification program.

 Ms. Hart was only notified she's going to be fired last Friday.

-She's already looking to getting a taxpayer-funded bail out of her mortgage.
+She's already looking to getting a taxpayer-funded bailout of her mortgage.

 She is an Obama supporter.